Ilya Sergey

 Associate Professor at National University of Singapore

 I am a tenured Associate Professor at the School of Computing of National University of Singapore, where I run the VERSE research group as a part of PLSE@NUS lab.
-I also hold a joint appointment at Yale-NUS College.
+I hold a joint appointment at Yale-NUS College.
+I am also a Research Consultant at Mysten Labs.

 I do research in programming languages, software verification, distributed systems, and program synthesis.
 I am the recipient of the AITO Dahl-Nygaard Junior Prize 2019.
-I designed and co-developed Scilla, a programming language for safe smart contracts, used by Zilliqa.
+I designed and co-developed Scilla programming language.
 I organised the ICFP Programming Contest 2019.
 In the past, I contributed to Facebook Infer and Glasgow Haskell Compiler.
 Very long time ago, I used to work on Scala and Clojure language support in IntelliJ IDEA.

-Before moving to Singapore, I was a faculty at University College London in 2015-2018.
+Before moving to Singapore, I was a faculty at University College London.
 Prior to that, I was a postdoc at IMDEA Software Institute.
 I hold a PhD in Computer Science from KU Leuven, and an MSc in mathematics from St Petersburg University.
 Before joining academia I worked as a software engineer at JetBrains.

 Short bio in plain text and 3rd person